VintusS/CS-Laboratory-Works/CS/Laboratory 4/README.md

 # Data Encryption Standard
-## Author: Cretu Cristian, FAF-223
+## Author: Mindrescu Dragomir, FAF-221

 This assignment focuses on implementing a part of the DES (Data Encryption Standard) encryption algorithm.

 ## Task